WardCunningham/Txtzyme/hex/README.markdown

 - `at90usb646.hex` for Teensy++ 1.0
 - `atmega32u4.hex` for Teensy 2.0

+You can download the .elf file that corresponds to your Teensy.
+If you do, then the Teensy loader will check that you are actually programming the correct part as specified in the .elf file.

 Once Txtzyme is running you can send commands to it from the shell.
 Here is how to send a "blink" program from an OS X Terminal window: